-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent HUN2201 Human Nutrition 3 45 0 0 90 None
+Course Code Course Title Quarter Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent HUN2202 Human Nutrition 4.5 45 0 0 90 None

 This course introduces the student to principles of nutrition and the role of nutrients in health and common alterations in health throughout the life cycle.
-An introduction to clinical nutrition is included to prepare the student to apply these principles to the individual, family, community and clinical areas.
-Offered as a Blended course.
+An introduction to clinical nutrition is included to prepare the student to apply these principles to the individual, family, community and clinical areas. \Offered as a Blended course.

-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent MAT1201 General College Mathematics 3 45 0 0 90 None
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent MAT1201 General College Mathematics 3 45 0 0 90 None

 This course exposes students to a variety of independent topics that span the range of mathematical tools.
 Topics include statistics as a performance measurement tool, quality control mathematics, quality outcomes measurement, risk management, data flow for staffing patterns and resource management optimization.
 This module also includes basic concepts in mathematics, including whole numbers, fractions, decimals, percentage, estimation, ratios, and proportions, systems of numeration, signed numbers, rational numbers, graphs and elementary logic.
-(This course is in compliance with 6E-1.003(38), F.A.C) Offered as a Blended course.
+(This course is in compliance with 6E-1.003(38), F.A.C) \Offered as a Blended course.

-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent PHI2630 Introduction to Ethics 3 45 0 0 90 None
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PHI2630 Introduction to Ethics 3 45 0 0 90 None

 This class is an introductory course in Introduction to Ethics, emphasizing the application of classical, medieval, and modern ethical theories to contemporary moral issues such as abortion, euthanasia, the death penalty, equality of the sexes, hunger, and the environment.
-(This course is in compliance with 6E-1.003(38), F.A.C) Offered as a Blended course.
+(This course complies with 6E-1.003(38), F.A.C) \Offered as a Blended course.